-After gathering all the necessary information, you must present it in a logical manner.
-Any report must consist of three parts: introduction, body and conclusion.
-Introduction contains summary of the known and the unknown information on the problem, topicality of the study, novelty and value of the research.
-In the body you should give enough background information to demonstrate that you have some knowledge of the subject.
-Your next steps are to discuss the designs and procedures of your experiment and to list the results.
-In listing the results, if possible, use graphs and tables for clear presentation of facts.
-The final part of the report (conclusion) is used to summarize the information, to state your interpretation of the facts from the body of the report and to make any recommendations you think necessary.
-An abstract or a summary highlights the most important ideas in the research paper.
+First, you should give enough background information to demonstrate that you have some knowledge of the subject.
+Your next steps are to discuss the designs and procedures of your experiment and to list these results.
+In listing the results, if possible, use graphs and tables for clear presentation of facts and explain whatever is necessary from the graphs and tables.
+The discussion is not the place to introduce new ideas, this is just a discussion of the facts presented in the body.